 - Sign and return your acceptance paperwork (these will be included in your acceptance packet)

-- Complete a criminal background check, drug screen, and provide proof of your immunizations (note, if you have already completed these requirements as part of your employment with your laboratory, it is possible that you may not be required to repeat the background check and drug screen)
+- Depending on the site you found for support, you may be required to complete a criminal background check, drug screen, and provide proof of your immunizations (note, if you have already completed these requirements as part of your employment with your laboratory, it is possible that you may not be required to repeat the background check and drug screen)

 |BACHELOR OF SCIENCE PROGRAM DETAILS|